We are an interdisciplinary team using advanced electron and ion beam microscopy to characterize and manipulate matter down to the atomic scale.

 (Right) Higher magnification view showing lamina (L), ridges (R), and crossribs (r).
 The thickness of the lamina determines the color of the butterfly wing scale (structural color effect).

-Image credits: Rachel Thayer and Frances Allen (UC Berkeley).
+Image credits: Rachel Thayer and Frances Allen.

-Thayer RC, Allen FI, Patel NH.
-Structural color in Junonia butterflies evolves by tuning scale lamina thickness, Elife 9:e52187 (2020) doi:10.7554/eLife.52187
+R.C.
+Thayer, F.I.
+Allen, and N.H.
+Patel, Structural color in Junonia butterflies evolves by tuning scale lamina thickness, eLife 9:e52187 (2020) doi:10.7554/eLife.52187

 (Top) Nanopillar with tip radius <10nm fabricated by He-FIB-induced deposition from a tungsten precursor onto a specialized AFM microcantilever.